-hereinafter referred to individually as the "employer" and collectively as "DHBs".

-- (b) The Specialty Trainees of New Zealand herein after referred to as "STONZ" or the "union". - 1.2 The collective agreement shall be available to Resident Medical Officers (including junior dental officers) employed by the employing District Health Board on clinical and/or associated duties, including but not restricted to those who have the following designations: - House Officer/Senior House Officer

-- Registrar - Training Registrar
+- 1.1 The parties to this Collective Agreement shall be: - (a) Te Whatu Ora/Health New Zealand hereinafter referred as the "employer"; and - (b) The Specialty Trainees of New Zealand herein after referred to as "STONZ" or the "union". - 1.2 The collective agreement shall be available to Resident Medical Officers (including junior dental officers) employed by the employer on clinical and/or associated duties, including but not restricted to those who have the following designations: - House Officer/Senior House Officer - Registrar - Training Registrar

-And shall include any Medical Officer participating in an RMO roster or undergoing a programme of training recognised by the District Health Boards and Specialty College or vocational scope of practice registration training body.
+And shall include any Medical Officer participating in an RMO roster or undergoing a programme of training recognised by the employer and Specialty College or vocational scope of practice registration training body.

-- 1.3 Subject to s.58 Employment Relations Act 2000, coverage of this employment agreement shall only apply when an individual, who meets the eligibility criteria of 1.2, advises his or her employer of their membership of STONZ.
-This clause is not to exclude employees being covered by the terms of this agreement as a result of a statutory requirement for new employees to be covered by the terms of a collective agreement on their commencement as an employee. - 1.4 Other Collective Coverage - (a) Subject to the s.58 Employment Relations Act, should the employee elect to become a member of such a union and becomes covered by the terms and condition of another collective agreement or alternatively, the employer is required by law to provide the employee the terms and conditions of a different applicable collective employment agreement, then the terms and conditions contained within this agreement will cease to apply in their entirety and the employee's terms and conditions will be governed by solely by the written terms of the other collective employment agreement including the specified salary clause. - (b) The only recognised exceptions will be those exceptions documented in writing subsequent to the time both parties are aware that the employee's terms and conditions are covered by a collective agreement.
+1.3 Subject to s.58 Employment Relations Act 2000, coverage of this employment agreement shall only apply when an individual, who meets the eligibility criteria of 1.2, advises his or her employer of their membership of STONZ.
+This clause is not to exclude employees being covered by the terms of this agreement as a result of a statutory requirement for new employees to be covered by the terms of a collective agreement on their commencement as an employee.

+1.4 Other Collective Coverage

+(a) Subject to the s.58 Employment Relations Act, should the employee elect to become a member of such a union and becomes covered by the terms and condition of another collective agreement or alternatively, the employer is required by law to provide the employee the terms and conditions of a different applicable collective employment agreement, then the terms and conditions contained within this agreement will cease to apply in their entirety and the employee's terms and conditions will be governed by solely by the written terms of the other collective employment agreement including the specified salary clause.

+- (b) The only recognised exceptions will be those exceptions documented in writing subsequent to the time both parties are aware that the employee's terms and conditions are covered by a collective agreement.
 Any overpayments caused by a difference in salary or other terms and conditions may be recovered by the employer including their deduction from any wages or salary owed to the employee. - (c) The employee is obliged to notify the employer as soon as practicable after joining a union that has a collective agreement covering the type or work or duties undertaken by the employee.